lanthale/LibRawFX/README.md

 Integration of LibRaw (https://www.libraw.org) library for JavaFX for all major operating systems (Linux, Windows, OSX).
 All raw formats can be loaded with the Image class and manipulated by Pixelwriter/Pixelreader.
 Limitation is that the image class only supports 8-bit color deph but converts all 16bit image format to 8bit automatically.

+New is now that the plugin supports now a moore general plugin type which is ImageIO.
+Therefore also Swing developers can use the lib to load images.
+Beginning of 1.9.3 the ImageIO function is included.
+On Javafx side you can choose which method you will use, all others use automatically ImageIO.
+The support for ImageIO is now beta.

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/donate/?hosted_button_id=CXWX6CAQ5MMV4)

 **JDK 18 is required for v1.8.0** because of the foreign linker API usage and the big changes for threading happenend in Panama in JDK18

-**JDK 24 and JavaFX 24 is required for v1.9.1** because of the foreign linker API usage, changes in JavaFX 24 and the big changes for threading happenend in Panama in JDK22.
+**JDK 24 and JavaFX 24 is required for v1.9.3** because of the foreign linker API usage, changes in JavaFX 24 and the big changes for threading happenend in Panama in JDK22.
 Major rewrite without separate Win/Linux code anymore.

 ## Status
 Now the lib is in production ready status.
 That means it is tested on all operating systems (OSX, Linux, Win10) and under different threading scenarious.